Ellis Reynolds Shipp: Early life and education

 Shipp began studying at the University of Deseret, and later in Philadelphia at the Women's Medical College of Pennsylvania in 1875.
 She left her children behind in Utah Territory in the care of her husband's three other wives.
-Brigham Young sponsored her education in the eastern United States and she later did further medical studies at the University of Michigan.
-When she returned to Utah, Ellis Shipp worked with Eliza R. Snow to start an obstetrics school, eventually training 660 midwives.
+Milford Shipp's second wife, Margaret C. Roberts, was originally sent to Women's Medical College but returned after a month due to homesickness, with Ellis Shipp replacing her.
+After her first year, she returned to Utah for the summer, eventually going back to Philadelphia pregnant with her sixth child.
+She graduated from the school in 1878 with honors.
+Brigham Young sponsored her education in the eastern United States, and she later did further medical studies at the University of Michigan in 1893.